High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Puerto Rico (PR) Test System

-The load time-series for all scenarios is the historical, hourly load time-series provided by LUMA to the LLNL team.
-Historical data from LUMA were provided from 2022-2024, with 2024 data used in all scenarios described in this report (future loads are scaled variations of the 2024 load).
-Load time-series in all scenarios is the load served by LUMA and does not account for any unserved load, which may underestimate the true demand on the system.
+The load time-series data for all scenarios are the historical, hourly load time-series data provided by LUMA.
+Historical data from LUMA were provided from 2022-2024, with 2024 data used in all scenarios described in this report (future loads are uniformly scaled variations of the 2024 load).
+Load time-series data in all scenarios correspond to the load served by LUMA and thus do not account for any unserved load, which may underestimate the true demand on the system.
 The aggregate load is distributed to in-service buses in the system based on the load values in the PSS/E test system.
-For baseline simulations on the existing system, actual load from 2024 is used.
-For future expansion scenarios, the historical 2024 load is increased by 7\% across all hours and buses unless otherwise noted, where this 7\% is derived from estimates in previous Resource Adequacy studies \cite{luma_ra_study_2025}.
+For baseline simulations on the existing system, historical served load from 2024 is used.
+For future expansion scenarios corresponding to the year 2030, the historical 2024 load is increased by 7\% overall, across all hours and buses, where this 7\% is derived from estimates in previous Resource Adequacy studies \cite{luma_ra_study_2025}.
+We consider two additional sensitivities to future load, one with elevated loads and one with reduced loads, compared to this 2030 ``base case.''

-Wind and solar generation time-series data used in this analysis are also historical, hourly records provided by LUMA to the LLNL team.
-The data provided were the generation, in MW, for each utility-scale wind and solar generation plant in the system.
-We use the nameplate capacity for each plant in the PLEXOS PCM to convert these generation time-series data (in MW) to capacity factors (0-1), which are used as the generator availability.
+Wind and solar generation time-series data used in this analysis are also historical, hourly records provided by LUMA.
+The data provided were the power generation for each utility-scale wind and solar generation plant in the system.
+We use the nameplate capacity for each plant in the PLEXOS PCM to convert these generation time-series data (in MW) to capacity factors (0-1), which are used as the generation availability.
 We compared these calculated capacity factors (based on LUMA actual data) to capacity factors from the PLEXOS PCM (see Figure \ref{fig:gen_avail} in the Appendix).
 In some cases, the offset between both datasets is relatively small (3.7 to 7.2\% at Oriana and Fonoroche Humacao, respectively), while in other cases the PLEXOS PCM data significantly overestimate 2024 capacity factors compared to historical records from LUMA (61.6\% at San Fermin).
 Given this difference, we use calculated capacity factors from LUMA actuals for all scenarios.
-For future expansion scenarios, we use the same 2024 weather year, but note that future analyses would include additional weather years not considered here.
+For future expansion scenarios, we use the same 2024 weather year, but note that future analyses could include additional weather years not considered here.